Tramway Bridge

 The tramway had fallen into disuse by 1904, and the track was lifted in 1918.
 It has since then been used a public footbridge, and is an important element in the landscape around the Royal Shakespeare Theatre.
 The bridge gained grade II listing in 1951.
+In 2010 the local council fitted strip lights down on the footway to simulate the historic tracks, however these were abandoned in 2020 after they repeatedly broke down.

 The bridge is around 100 m to the west of, and downstream from the much older Clopton Bridge which dates from the 15th century.

 Two further relics of the old tramway are located immediately to the north of the bridge: An old toll house known as Tramway House at the northern end of the bridge which is also grade II listed.
 And a restored wagon of the tramway, which is located and displayed about 60 m to the north of the bridge, with an information board about the history of the tramway.